“What could possibly go wrong?”

 6. Wrongly Assuming Your Goods Qualify for Preferential Rates

-Our International Trade Blog has a Free Trade Agreements section with more than three dozen articles to help you understand these agreements and determine if your goods qualify for preferential rates.
+Our International Trade Blog has a Free Trade Agreements section has three dozen articles to help you understand these agreements and determine if your goods qualify for preferential rates.